aadilmallick/my-notes-docusaurus/docs/AWS/AWS-development.md

 - **identity pool role for authenticated access**: Defines the AWS permissions authenticated users in the user pool have
 - **identity pool role for unauthenticated access**: Defines the AWS permissions unauthenticated users have (they are not in the user pool).

+## Lambda use cases

+### Bucket to SNS to lambda

+1. Create an SNS topic that anybody can subscribe to (`Principal: *`)
+2. Go to **S3 -> events -> create new event** and have it push to the SNS topic.
+3. Create a lambda whose trigger is the SNS topic, and thus receives data in SNS event format.